netops2devops/netops2devops.github.io/content/about/index.md

 Welcome to my blog.
 I am a Platform Security Engineer by profession.
 I also have an extensive background in Network Engineering and Infrastructure automation.
 Generally speaking, I enjoy learning and working at the intersection of networking, systems, software & security.
 During my downtime I enjoy amateur boxing, working on my homelab, traveling, hiking or kayaking.

-I am really passionate about learning and sharing.
-Since I rely heavily on open source and the work that others put out online for free, I wanted to share some of the cool stuff that I get to learn and work on which I usually end up documenting somewhere in my notes anyway.
-My hope is that someone on the internet could benefit from the information here, and it also gives me a good reason to finally start using this domain that I have been squatting for so long 😄
+I’m deeply passionate about learning and sharing.
+Having benefited immensely from open source, both personally and professionally, I figured it’s time to give back by writing about some of the projects I’ve been tinkering with which I document somewhere in my Obsidian notes anyway.
+If even one person finds this helpful, I would consider that to be a win and it’s also a great reason to finally make use of this domain that I’ve been squatting on for so long 😄

 > Any ideas, opinions, and views expressed on this website are entirely my own and do not reflect those of my employer